Distributional Modeling and Forecasting of Natural Gas Prices

 \Cref{fig:seasonal} shows the deviation of the monthly averages from the annual rolling average per year (transparent) and the average monthly deviation from the annual average (bold nontransparent).
 Both time series feature a seasonal pattern with increased prices in the colder winter months.
-This pattern is likely caused by the increased natural gas demand due to heating.
-The costs associated with natural gas as a physical commodity are likely causing this pattern to persist due to storage costs and prevent the pattern from being diminished by arbitrage transactions \autocite{mirantes2012stochastic, chaton2008some}.
+This pattern is likely caused by the increased natural gas demand in winter, caused by heating.
+The pattern persists because of storage costs which prevent it from being fully diminished by arbitrage transactions \autocite{mirantes2012stochastic, chaton2008some}.

 The natural gas price is likely also influenced by various external factors, as discussed in \Cref{introduction}.
-A natural starting point for considering external factors are prices of related energy products like oil, coal, and power.
-The literature review indicates that oil \autocite{geng2017relationship} and coal \autocite{li2017analysis} prices influence the natural gas price\autocite{papiez2011analysis}.
-This is intuitive since coal, oil, and natural gas can generate power.
+A natural starting point is considering the prices of related energy products like oil, coal, and power.
+The literature review indicates that oil \autocite{geng2017relationship} and coal \autocite{li2017analysis} prices influence the natural gas price \autocite{papiez2011analysis}.
+This is intuitive since coal, oil, and natural gas can be used for power generation.
 Therefore, they are substitutable to some degree. \textcite{asche2006uk} found an influence of power prices on the natural gas prices.
-However, the direction of those dependencies is likely to change over time since some price movements are also a consequence of political actions.
+However, the direction of those dependencies may change if the underlying relations change, e.g., caused by political actions.

 \Cref{fig:ext_regs} presents the external regressors that we consider.
 In particular, we take into account the Month-Ahead Rotterdam coal price, the Three-, Six- and Nine-Month-Ahead brent crude oil price, and the German Day-Ahead (DA) and Month-Ahead (MA) power base and power peak prices.
 Additionally, we consider the daily average Germany temperature, European natural gas storage levels (in percent), and daily spot prices of \ac{EUA}.